-Post-traumatic stress disorder can happen to a person after experiencing a traumatic event that has caused them to feel fearful, shocked, or helpless.
+Post-traumatic stress disorder (PTSD) can happen after a person experiences a traumatic event, causing them to feel fearful, shocked, or helpless.
 It can have long-term effects, including flashbacks, difficulty sleeping, and anxiety.

-Examples of events that can trigger post-traumatic stress disorder (PTSD) include wars, crimes, fires, accidents, death of a loved one, or abuse of some form.
-Thoughts and memories recur even though the danger has passed.
+Examples of events that can trigger PTSD include accidents, wars, crimes, fires, the death of a loved one, or any kind of abuse.
+Thoughts and memories may recur even though the danger has passed.

 Instead of feeling better as time goes on, the individual may become more anxious and fearful.
 PTSD can disrupt a person’s life for years, but treatment can help them recover.